Backstreet Boys Debut New Single 'Don't Go Breaking My Heart' — Their First Release in 5 Years!

 Nick Carter, Brian Littrell, Kevin Richardson, A.J.
 McLean and Howie Dorough had been teasing the song’s release throughout the week and celebrating with a three-day social media countdown until the premiere.

-And fans of the boyband turned manband will not be disappointed as the group also dropped the single’s video in which the quintet shows off some impressive interpretive and synchronized dance moves that harked back to their heyday.
+And fans of the boyband turned manband will not be disappointed, as the group also dropped the single’s video in which the quintet shows off some impressive interpretive and synchronized dance moves that harkened back to their heyday.

 RELATED: #SpiceBoys!
 Backstreet Boys Transform Into Their Favorite Spice Girls Alter Egos During Concert